exo-digital-labs/ERC721R/README.md

 The goal of ERC721R is to add refund functionality to the ERC721 and ERC1155 standards.
 This repo contains community provided examples you can use in your own NFT smart contract.

+## Beta

+This code is still in beta and undergoing reviews.
+Use at your own risk.

 ## Motivation

 The NFT space needs greater accountability.
 The space faces too many rugpulls and for the health of the NFT ecosystem as a whole we need better mechanisms to prevent these from happening.